ghc-proposals/ghc-proposals/proposals/0000-tuple-syntax.rst

 the built-in syntax for these types, thus requiring users to use the new names.

+Everything in this proposal is fully backward-compatible (except for the deprecation on the data constructor ``Solo``, but that has a migration period).

 .. _`#270`: https://github.com/ghc-proposals/ghc-proposals/pull/270
 .. _`#281`: https://github.com/ghc-proposals/ghc-proposals/pull/281
 .. _`#378`: https://github.com/ghc-proposals/ghc-proposals/pull/378